 Annual Percentage Rate (APR) for purchases Top Tier and Premium Pricing: (a) A 0% fixed APR for the first 12 billing cycles following the opening of your account.
 After that, 12.49% variable (b) for Top Tier Pricing, or 16.49% variable for Premium Pricing.
 Standard Pricing: From account opening, 21.49% variable.
 Other APRs Balance Transfer APR: Top Tier and Premium Pricing (a).
 A 0% fixed APR for the first 12 billing cycles following the opening of your account.
 After that, 12.49% variable for Top Tier Pricing, or 16.49% variable for Premium Pricing.
-Standard Pricing: A 0% fixed APR for the first 6 billing cycles following the opening of your account.
+Standard Pricing: A 0% fixed APR for the first 3 billing cycles following the opening of your account.
 After that, 21.49% variable.
 Cash Advance APR: Top Tier and Premium Pricing: 22.49% variable.
 Standard Pricing: 22.49% variable.
 Default APR: 30.49% variable.
 See explanation below (c).
 Overdraft Advance APR: 13.99% fixed (not available in some states) Variable rate information The following APRs may vary monthly based on the Prime Rate (d): Purchase APR: Top Tier and Premium Pricing: The Prime Rate plus 5.99% for Top Tier Pricing, or plus 9.99% for Premium Pricing for outstanding and new balances after the introductory period.
 Standard Pricing: The Prime Rate plus 14.99%.
 Balance Transfer APR: Top Tier and Premium Pricing: The Prime Rate plus 5.99% for Top Tier Pricing, or plus 9.99% for Premium Pricing for outstanding and new balances after the introductory period.
 Standard Pricing: The Prime Rate plus 14.99% for outstanding and new balances after the introductory period.
 Cash Advance APR: Top Tier and Premium Pricing: The Prime Rate plus 15.99%.
 Standard Pricing: The Prime Rate plus 15.99%.
 Default APR: The Prime Rate plus up to 23.99% (e).
-Grace period for repayment of purchase balances At least 20 days Method of computing the balance for purchases Average daily balance (including new purchases) Annual fee Minimum finance charge None \$1.00
+Grace period for repayment of purchase balances At least 20 days Method of computing the balance for purchases Two-cycle average daily balance method (including new purchases).
+Annual fee None Minimum finance \$1.00 than \$5.00 per more th ATT 00 than \$5.00 nor more than \$75.00.